rferramola/Fungi-Finder/README.md

 2. Low-Fidelity:
 ![low-fi desing](./img/lowfi.png)

-3. Lista de tareas:
-Especificar todos los archivos que tendra el juego, y crear el area de juego.

-4. OOP organization:
+3. OOP organization:

-- Classes: Logic, Gamea, Player, Enemy, Fungi
+- Classes: Logic, Game, Player, Enemy, Fungi
-- Métodos:
-- Atributos
-5. Empezar a crear tu juego.
+- Methods: move(), looseLive(), updateLives(), startGame(), gameOver(), removeFungi(), removeEnemy(),

-# Recomendaciones
+# Backlog
-- Usar chat GPT para planificar y organizar el juego.
-- Usar Trello para planificar tareas.
-- Crea una rama para cada tarea.

-# Recordar que hay que hacer dos commits por día!
+- When the player goes left, he turns left.
+- Put a "try again" button on the "you win" screen.
+- When the game ends, remove it so that "you win" or "game over" does not appear overwritten.
+- The "time remainig" is not removed when starting the game.
+- Update low-fidelity.
+- Put game instructions on the main screen.